bsab/django-unifi-portal/README.md

 ![Preview](logo-django-unifi.png)

-Django-Unifi-Portal is a custom portal with individual usernames and passwords or using **Facebook** authentication/registration mechanism.
+Django-Unifi-Portal is a custom portal based on two authentication/registration mechanism:
+- **_Django_** user authentication system
+- **_Facebook_** OAuth2 logging.

-It is a reusable Django app for interacting with the Unifi AP Controller software, version 4 and 5.
+It is a powerful reusable Django app for interacting with the Unifi AP Controller software, version 4 and 5.

 The UniFi® AP is an Access Point ideal for deployment of high-performance wireless networks.
 [Here](https://www.ubnt.com/unifi/unifi-ap/) you can find more details.